Brandon Tanev: Seattle Kraken (2021–2025)

 Tanev (left) with Vegas Golden Knights defenseman Nicolas Hague (right) at the 2024 Winter Classic.

 Tanev was the Seattle Kraken's selection from the Penguins during the 2021 NHL expansion draft on July 21, 2021, becoming an inaugural member of the new team.
 On October 14, he scored two goals in the Kraken's first franchise win, a 4–3 defeat of the Nashville Predators.
 He followed this effort with two goals in the Kraken's first home victory at Climate Pledge Arena, a 5–1 victory over the Montreal Canadiens on October 26, 2021.
 Tanev was injured during a game against the Edmonton Oilers on December 18, 2021, and on December 27, the Kraken announced that he had suffered a torn anterior cruciate ligament and would miss the remainder of the season.
 At the time, he had scored nine goals through 30 games with Seattle and had become a favourite among both Kraken fans and teammates for his energy and grit on the ice.
 While recovering from his injury, Tanev took on an outreach role with the team which included him participating at youth hockey clinics and holding a virtual meeting with season-ticket holders.

-Return to Winnipeg (2025)
+Return to Winnipeg and Utah Mammoth (2025–present)

 On March 7, 2025, Tanev was traded to the Jets in exchange for a 2nd-round pick in the 2027 NHL entry draft.
-He opted to wear jersey number 73, as jersey number 13 (which Tanev wore during his first stint with the Jets) was now being worn by Gabriel Vilardi.

-Utah Mammoth (2025–present)

-Tanev left the Jets as a free agent for a second time, signing a three-year, $7.5 million contract with divisional rivals the Utah Mammoth on July 1, 2025.
+Tanev left the Jets as a free agent for a second time, signing a three-year, $7.5 million contract with the Utah Mammoth on July 1, 2025.